 Degenerative Changes

 As the discs in your spine age, they lose height and water content which causes them to bulge, dry out, and become stiffer.
 This can lead the disc spaces to collapse and the vertebrae to move closer together.
 In response, your body forms more bone – called bone spurs – around the disc to strengthen it.
 Bone spurs contribute to the stiffening of the spine as well as narrowing the foramen and pinching the nerve.
 Degenerative changes are often referred to as arthritis or spondylosis.
-In fact, nearly half of all people middle-aged or older have worn out discs or pinched nerves that do not cause painful symptoms.
+In fact, nearly half of all people middle-aged or older have worn-out discs or pinched nerves that do not cause painful symptoms.

 Herniated Discs

 When the jelly-like center (nucleus) of a disc pushes against the outer ring (annulus) it is considered to be herniated.
 If the disc is significantly injured, the nucleus may squeeze all the way through the annulus.
-When the herniated disc pushes out toward the spinal canal, it puts immense pressure on the sensitive nerve root, therefore causing pain and weakness to the area supplied by the nerve.
+When the herniated disc pushes out toward the spinal canal, it puts immense pressure on the sensitive nerve root, therefore causing pain and weakness in the area supplied by the nerve.
 Herniated discs can result from forceful lifting, bending, twisting, or pulling movements.

 Other less common causes of cervical radiculopathy include fractures, tumors, infections, or sarcoidosis, a rare disease that can cause granulomas (lumps) to grow on any organ in the body.